 More specifically, they predicted driver mutations based on identifying non-coding elements that harbor significantly more mutations than expectation and contain clusters of mutations around their regulatory motifs.
 Furthermore, for driver discovery, they utilized patient-specific background mutation rates.
 Their power analysis indicates that the cohort size in this study makes possible identifying promotor drivers that are mutated in at least 10% of patients in the cohort.
 However, they also show that one would need a larger sample size to identify confidently drivers present in ~5% of patients.
 Interestingly, their analysis of mutational hotspots (single site recurrent mutations) indicates that those in promoters as common as those in coding genes.
 Furthermore, the per base mutation rate of promoters with drivers was similar to that of well-known coding regions with drivers.
 This suggests that the smaller number of driver mutations found in promotors in contrast to coding genes can be attributed to their small amount of functional territory (i.e. they simply occupy less base pairs in the analysis).

 This work describes the state-of-the-art in identifying non-coding drivers, but there is still more to do.
 To understand the directions for improvement, it is worthwhile to briefly review the non-coding annotation process and its interplay with power calculations (Figure).
 Currently, the majority of non-coding elements are fairly large in size due to the way they are determined from processing noisy functional genomics signals (e.g. 1-kb-sized peak calls).
 However, their actual functional territory maybe considerably smaller, and aggregating mutation recurrence across over-sized regions can dilute the true signal of positive selection and hinder driver identification.
 Power calculations show that restricting annotation to smaller functionally relevant blocks enhances power.
+One approach to better define non-coding functional territories is to use conservation.
+Conserved regions can include regulatory motifs (such as TF binding motifs) and, more generally, ultra-conserved and ultrasensitive sites.
 Moreover, both coding and non-coding elements (e.g. genes and their regulatory structures) comprise of discontinuous block of functional territories (and this discontinuous nature becomes more apparent as the functional blocks shrink).
 These connections are well understood for coding regions, where multiple exons can be clearly linked through splice junctions.
 In contrast, we lack such clear non-coding connections.
 For instance, a gene can be connected to multiple promoters and enhancers, and one enhancer and affect multiple genes.
-One approach to better define non-coding functional territories is to use conservation.
-Conserved regions can be regulatory motifs (such as TF binding motifs) and, more generally, ultra-conserved and ultrasensitive sites.

 After defining the functional territory of an individual non-coding element, the next step involves mutation burden testing over many elements.
 Lack of specificity in non-coding annotation will increase the multiple-testing burden, which will decrease driver detection power.
 One can increase specificity through removing as much false positives as possible in the annotation set.
 Thus, overall the best annotation for increasing power for driver detection is non-intuitively not an annotation of every base in the genome.
 Rather it is a compact and highly accurate annotation set with as few elements as possible, where each element corresponds closely to an underlying functional territory, which potentially links discontinuous functional regions in the non-coding genome.